Holiday Survival Tips for New Parents and Nursing Moms

 - Simplify cooking.
 Catering can be your key to socializing!
 Or try a potluck this year!
 How about brunch?
 Bagel parties are great, especially for those on a budget!

 - Out of town family asking to stay with you?
 Ask yourself, will they be helpful?
-If the answer is no, let them know that you’re looking forward to seeing them and send some some recommendations of nearby places for them to stay.
+If the answer is no, let them know that you’re looking forward to seeing them and send some recommendations of nearby places for them to stay.

 - Continue to feed your baby how you normally do when guests aren’t there.
 Excuse yourself, if you need to lay down and nurse or rest with your baby.
 Love to feed on the couch?
 Go ahead!
 Remember, it’s your house and your rules.